 Depending on the type of aircraft you are working on, you’ll need to make sure that one or more of these three inspections is regularly performed in order to check the safety of the plane.

 According to the FAA, every aircraft that carries passengers for hire, no matter its size, must undergo a 100-hour inspection.
 Unlike 50-hour inspections that focus on small things like changing the oil and checking the spark plugs, 100-hour inspections are much more involved.
 During a 100-hour inspection, the crew inspects every major component of the aircraft, even removing windows, doors, tires, and other vital components.
+They may even perform a borescope inspection, analyzing and inspecting small parts in hard to reach areas of the aircraft.
 For a complete list of everything that will be inspected, you can use the FAA’s checklist.
 However, you will not need to get your 100-hour inspection endorsed by a mechanic with inspection authorization (IA).

 Annual inspections take place as often as you’d guess, once a year.
 They’re required for any plane without a progressive inspection plan or another certificate that’s been signed off by a mechanic.
 Like the 100-hours inspection, the annual inspection is comprehensive.
 However, the annual inspection is more in-depth, as it also includes checking the log-book, engine, and flight surfaces.
 This inspection determines whether the plane is safe and can fly for another 12 months, or whether it will first need repairs.
 Like a car inspection, you have up through the month you got the inspection the previous year to complete the inspection.
 For example, if your plane is inspected on January 2, you have until February 1 of the next year to complete the inspection.
 Make sure your inspection is authorized as well.
 An annual inspection must be endorsed by a mechanic who has an IA.